-Global Climate Governance under the Paris Agreement
+Global Climate Governance under the Paris Agreement and the 2030 Agenda

-Through my research, I want to contribute to making global climate change governance, and related issues of sustainability, more inclusive and responsive to different actors’ needs and interests, and, in the end, more democratic.
+Through my research, I want to contribute to making global climate change governance, and related issues of sustainable development, more inclusive and responsive to different actors’ needs and interests, and, in the end, more democratic.
 One way of achieving this is through research focused on challenging taken-for-granted representations, knowledges, and practices, in order to make space for alternative problem-descriptions and solutions.

 Publications